Louikka/cookies-shop/README.md

 A little project of one-page website (online store/bakery)

-There is no mobile version of this site
+There is no mobile version of this site (yet, at least)
-Originally was constructed on Angular
+Originally was constructed on Angular with TypeScript

 <https://louikka.github.io/cookies-shop/>